Aedes aegypti - Factsheet for experts

 Synonyms and other name in use: Stegomyia aegypti (sensu Reinert et al., 2004)

 Morphological characters and similar species

-Adults of Ae. aegypti are relatively small and show a black and white pattern due to the presence of white/silver scale patches on a black background on the legs and other parts of the body.
-Some indigenous mosquitoes also show such contrasts (more brownish and yellowish) but in less obvious.
-However, Ae. aegypti could be mixed up with other invasive (Ae. albopictus, Ae. japonicus) or indigenous species (Ae. cretinus, restricted to Cyprus, Greece, Turkey).
-The prevailing diagnostic character is the presence of silver scales in a shape of a lyre on a black background on the scutum (dorsal part of the thorax).
-The domestic form (Ae. aegypti aegypti) is paler than its ancestor (Ae. aegypti formosus) and has white scales on the first abdominal tergite.
-The latter is confined to Africa south of the Sahara and has been recorded from the forest or bush away from places of human settlement breeding in more natural habitats .
+Adults of Ae. aegypti are relatively small and have a black and white pattern due to the presence of white/silver scale patches against a black background on the legs and other parts of the body.
+Some indigenous mosquitoes also show such contrasts (more brownish and yellowish) but these are less obvious.
+However, Ae.
+Aegypti could be confused with other invasive (Ae.
+Albopictus, Ae.
+Japonicus) or indigenous species (Ae.
+Cretinus, restricted to Cyprus, Greece and Türkiye).
+The prevailing diagnostic character is the presence of silver scales in the shape of a lyre against a black background on the scutum (dorsal part of the thorax).
+The domestic form (Ae.
+Aegypti aegypti) is paler than its ancestor (Ae.
+Aegypti formosus) and has white scales on the first abdominal tergite.
+The latter is confined to Africa, south of the Sahara, and has been recorded as breeding in natural habitats in areas of forest or bush, away from places of human settlement .

-On Madeira Island, Ae. aegypti is active throughout the year, with a peak in abundance from August to October .
+On the island of Madeira Ae. aegypti is active throughout the year, with a peak in abundance from August to October .

 Voltinism (generations per season)

 Aedes aegypti feeds on mammalian hosts , preferably humans, even in the presence of alternative hosts .
 It also feeds multiple times during one gonotrophic cycle (feeding, egg-producing cycle) [14,16,33] which has implications for disease transmission.